St. Stephen, New Brunswick: Economy of the 20th century

 Prior to World War II, St. Stephen's local economy was heavily based in the lumber and ship building industry.
-At the end of the 18th century, there were no less than one hundred various dry docks and slips along the river, shared by the cities of Calais and St. Stephen.
+At the end of the 18th century, there were no fewer than one hundred various dry docks and slips along the river, shared by the cities of Calais and St. Stephen.
 Prominent families in the area, such as the Merchies and the Todds, ran much of the town's economy due to the monopoly they had on the St. Croix River system.
 Lumbering companies were located along both the Canadian and American sides of the river, each branding its logs with a unique symbol.
 By the early 1900s, 200 ships had been built in the St. Croix waters.

-However, by the end of World War II the town's main employers were Ganong Bros.
-Limited, Canada's oldest candy company, established 1873, and the St. Croix Cotton Mill, Canada's second largest textile mill, with 20,000 spindles, opening its doors in June 1882 and operating its own hydro-electric generating station, the Milltown Dam.
+However, by the end of World War II, the town's main employers were Ganong Bros., Canada's oldest candy company (founded in 1873), and the St. Croix Cotton Mill.
+Opened in June 1882, the mill became Canada's second-largest textile operation, with 20,000 spindles and its own hydroelectric generating station—the Milltown Dam.
 Until recently, electricity generated by the Milltown Dam was exported to the United States, connected to a 69kV transmission circuit owned by the Eastern Maine Electric Cooperative, an electric utility serving Calais.
 In 1957, the textile mill closed, and it was demolished in 1972.
 At one time, the St. Croix Cotton Mill employed as many as 1200 persons at peak periods.
 Ganong remains a key employer.

 Circa 1866, the Douglas Axe Manufacturing Company built their factory on Dennis Stream.
 In 1883, it was purchased by E. Broad & Sons, who operated the company until 1895 when a new company was formed under the name of St. Stephen Edge Tool Co.
 In 1911, Harry Broad formed the Mann Axe & Tool Co. with Charles Heustis as president and manager.
 With two storeys of the original factory now in use, they acquired the buildings of the Bug Death Chemical Co.
 On 29 January 1915, the St. Croix Water Power Company and the Sprague's Falls Manufacturing Company Limited petitioned for approval of a dam and power canal and the obstruction, diversion, and use of the waters of the St. Croix River at Grand Falls.
 The state of Maine and the province of New Brunswick both decided on this matter, as it would affect both communities equally.
 The decision was made 9 November 1915.
 The new factory began operation in 1922.
 The factory was water powered from Dennis Stream and the original Hercules water turbine was still in use.
 In 1930, the factory became a victim of the Great Depression.
 It managed to continue operating until 1943, at which time the business finally closed.